-We believe that the financial interests of our executives should be aligned with those of our stockholders.
-In addition to using awards of restricted shares as a long-term incentive, our Board of Directors has established equity ownership guidelines for key executives, including the named executive officers.
+We believe that the financial interests of our executives should be aligned with the long-term interests of our stockholders.
+In addition to long-term incentives, in the form of awards under the 1998 plan, our Board of Directors has established equity ownership guidelines for key executives, including the named executive officers.
 The current ownership guidelines require the executives to maintain ownership of our stock or other securities having a value expressed as a multiple of their base salary for as long as they remain our employees.
 These multiples are as follows:

-Position Base Salary
+Position Value as a Multiple of Base Salary

 Chief Executive Officer 4.0

 President and/or Chief Operating Officer 3.0

-Other Executive Officers and Executive Vice Presidents who are heads of significant disciplines 2.0
+Other Executive Officers and Executive Vice Presidents who are heads of significant

+disciplines 2.0